 A PET scan can also help physicians monitor the treatment of disease.
 For example, chemotherapy leads to changes in cancer cells; the goal is to stop its growth and to kill the bad cells.
 PET scan images will help determine if the cancer is positively responding to treatment.

 A PET scan allows your physician to see changes to your cancer in a way that has never before been possible.

 This is because the radioactive medicine (dose) that is used for these scans is mixed with sugar.
 Your body’s natural tendency is to absorb sugar.
 As your body absorbs the sugar, it also absorbs the radioactive medicine.
 If your cancer/tumor is already dead or dying, it will not absorb the sugar and radioactive medicine.
 This gives physicians an alternative technique to evaluate treatments earlier, perhaps even leading to modifications in treatment.

 Another use for PET scans is after your cancer treatment is complete.
 A PET scan allows the physician to see if your cancer has recurred.
-PET scans enable your physician to distinguish between the images and shadows that are normal on an x-ray image or CT scan, and to determine whether there are any active (or “alive”) cancer cells, or if there is only dead tissue such as scar tissue.
+PET scans enable your physician to distinguish between the images and shadows that are normal on an x-ray image or CT scan.
+They can help determine whether there are any active (“alive”) cancer cells or if there is only dead tissue, such as scar tissue.
 These “normal” shadows and/or scar tissues can be the result of surgery and/or radiation therapy.